Rich-Harris/snowpack-svelte-ssr/README.md

+*Don't draw any conclusions from the existence of this repo!
+It's purely a space to explore ideas, and is not indicative of anything in particular regarding Sapper's future.*

+---

 # Snowpack + Svelte + SSR

 This is a not-totally-functional experiment to see what it would take to use [Snowpack](https://www.snowpack.dev/) as a base for [Sapper](https://sapper.svelte.dev).